SegFaulty/RestInCloud/src/Ric/Client/README.md

 * listDetails - list all files with details incl. all versions
 * joinCluster - join/build a cluster
 * leaveCluster - disconnect from a cluser and remove from all clusterNodes
+* removeFromCluster - remove given server from all clusterNodes
 * addServer - add a replication client
 * removeServer - remove a replication client